 I swear I must eat this 2 or 3 times a week, and I somehow never seem to tire of it.
 Considering that I generally feel like my cooking is becoming repetitive if I have the same meal twice in a month, this is no mean feat!
 This recipe is ram-packed full of vegetables, each bringing a very different dimension to the wrap.
-Health wise, this is also pretty good for you, as the fillings are pretty much just lots of different types of veg!
+I usually roast off a bunch of the onions, squash chilli and garlic at the start of the week, store it in tupperware, and use it in these wraps throughout the week.
 As always with my recipes, please use this as a guide rather than a be-all-and-end-all.
 I post my personal preference, but they are always meant as suggestions for you guys to take in whichever direction you want.
 This is no different, so go and give it a go, brighten up your lunchtime!

 - 2 tortilla wraps